tarsmachine/tarsmachine.github.io/index.md

 ### What's the Future

 We are creating another media interface layer by making the static media files like screenshots, pdfs interactively alive.
-For example, you can screenshot the screen while you listen to a podcast episode as a bookmark, same when you save Instagram photos for wish list ideas.
-We also plan to design the next standard of interactive pdf format, which is including animation, videos, Flash (Demo).
+For example, you can screenshot the screen while you listen to a podcast episode as a bookmark and share it with friends, then your friend can listen to the episode with the timestamp just by clicking the screenshot.

+We also plan to design the next standard of interactive pdf format, which is including animation, videos, and Flash in a PDF (Demo).